 Requirements for the course consist of two exams and 8 to 10 programs.
-You are responsible for keeping up with the reading and for all material covered in class (some of which may not be in the book).
+You are responsible for keeping up with the reading and for all material covered in class and the readings.
 This includes lecture notes, assignments, handouts, additional readings, etc. If you miss a class for any reason, you are responsible for making arrangements with classmates to provide you with all information disseminated in class that day.
 No make-up exams or quizzes will be given unless you present an official excuse from Baldwin, the Dean of Studies, or get advance permission from the instructor.
-The third exam will be scheduled for the last day of class or during the final exam period.